Better-Politics-Mod/Better-Politics-Mod-Vic-3/README.md

  ![Starting political setup of the UK](./example_gbr.png)

+## Installation
+ For Windows: Place the `better-politics-mod` folder into your Victoria 3 mod folder.
+This is probably something like: `C:\Users\<username>\Documents\Paradox Interactive\Victoria 3\mod` if the game was installed with default settings.

 ## New Interest Groups
  The interest groups (IGs) in this mod come in two categories: non-ideological and ideological.
 The intent is to model politics in its varied forms, from non-ideological squabbles between institutional power blocs, to ideological movements led by disciplined mass parties.